- Copies - Delivery -

 Each branch library has a copier machine and one or more printers connected to its public computers for your convenience.
+The copier can scan, copy or print your documents in black & white or color.
 Copies are $.15 per page.
 Double-sided copying, where available, is $.30 per page.
+Color copies are $.50 per page.
+Scanning to a flash drive is free.
 Payment is made at the circulation desk unless the printer or copier has a coin acceptor.

 attempts to make its resources available to all patrons at the

 place most convenient to them.
 If books or materials

 that you want are available at another Pamunkey Regional Library